magic-network/magic-agent/CONTRIBUTING.md

 Before you submit a pull request from your forked repo, check that it meets these guidelines:

+1. Every pull request should have an associated [Github Issue](https://github.com/magic-network/magic-agent/issues).
 1. Please squash commits and resolve all conflicts.
-1. If the pull request adds functionality, the docs should be updated as part of the same PR.
-Doc string are often sufficient.
+1. If the pull request adds functionality, the docs should be updated.
 1. Please read this excellent [article](http://chris.beams.io/posts/git-commit/) on commit messages and adhere to them.
 It makes the lives of those who come after you a lot easier.